 With a current population of around 210,000, York has around 2,000 listed buildings.
 That’s 8% of all the most important buildings in England, so we know a thing or two about conservation and how to help ensure historic buildings have productive and useful lives.

 Use our map and search filter below to find the buildings that interest you.
 There’s plenty of information on each of our buildings here on our website, with fascinating insights into the lives of the people that worked in them or called them home.
 All largely centrally located, why not put together your own walking tour?

 For a more complete understanding of the historical significance of any of our buildings, you’ll also find their accompanying Statement of Significance*.
 These downloadable documents offer an in-depth study of their architectural importance.

 York Conservation Trust began as the idea of two brothers during the Second World War.
 Find out about the Bowes Morrell legacy.

 Meet the people who guide and work in York Conservation Trust today.

-Learn about how we’re helping to tackle climate change and what that means for our buildings.
+Learn about the impact of our changing climate on historic buildings, how we’re helping to tackle climate change and what that means for our buildings.